AdKats/AdKats/README.md

     Reports and calls are issued a random three digit ID which expires either at the end of each round, or when it is used.
-    These ID's can be used in any other action command, simply use that ID instead of a player-name and reason (e.g. waffleman73 baserapes, another player reports them and gets report ID 582, admins just use @punish 582 instead of @punish waffleman73 baserape).
+    These ID's can be used in any other action command, simply use that ID instead of a player-name and reason (e.g. waffleman73 baserapes, another player reports them and gets report ID 582, admins just use !punish 582 instead of !punish waffleman73 baserape).
-    Confirmation of command with @yes is required before a report ID is acted on.
+    Confirmation of command with !yes is required before a report ID is acted on.
     Players are thanked for reporting when an admin uses their report ID.
     Other online admins are informed when an admin acts on a report by ID, either with action, deny, or accept.
 </p>